Axway Open Banking

-Open Banking in the USA
+Open Banking USA Trends & Projections

-Traditionally, open banking started on the retail side, enabling consumers to access conveniently their data across multiple institutions to manage their money.
+Traditionally, open banking started on the retail side, enabling consumers to conveniently access their data across multiple institutions to manage their money.

-Of course, it has evolved significantly since then, as we now see the Commercial side of the banks, driven by the movement towards real-time (with real-time payments, real-time forecasting, and so on) aiming to provide the corporate treasurer with faster and more convenient access to cash management.
+Of course, it has evolved significantly since then, as we now see the commercial side of the banks, driven by the movement towards real-time (with real-time payments, real-time forecasting, and so on) aiming to provide the corporate treasurer with faster and more convenient access to cash management.

-The last economic driver is the emergence of business ecosystems through the connection of banks, third-party providers, fintech, and customers, all sharing a common interest and where each player transparently owns a piece of the joint value proposition.
+The last economic driver is the emergence of business ecosystems through the connection of banks, third-party providers, fintechs, and customers, all sharing a common interest and where each player transparently owns a piece of the joint value proposition.

 For consumers, being able to manage their full financial assets in one place and freely compare financial institutions’ fees and interest is an exciting proposition; however, one that might not be so attractive for banks, at least on the surface.